pruthviraj495/Statsmarketresearch-blogs/0703/Automotive_Power_Sunroof_System_Market.md

- <p>The global Automotive Power Sunroof System market was valued at US$ million in 2022 and is projected to reach US$ million by 2032, at a <strong>CAGR</strong> of % during the forecast period.
+ <p>The global Automotive Power Sunroof System market was valued at US$ 6075.9 million in 2022 and is projected to reach US$ 8667.6 million by 2029, at a <strong>CAGR</strong> of 5.2% during the forecast period.
 The influence of COVID-19 and the Russia-Ukraine War were considered while estimating market sizes.</p>

- <p>The U.S. Market is Estimated at $ Million in 2022, While China is Forecast to Reach $ Million.</p>

- <p>Built-in Sunroof Segment to Reach $ Million by 2032, with a % <strong>CAGR</strong> in next six years.</p>

- <p>The global key manufacturers of Automotive Power Sunroof System include Webasto, Inalfa, Yachiyo, Mobitech, CIE Automotive, Aisin Seiki, Defulai Auto Parts, Motiontec and Mingfang Automobile Parts, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>
+ <p>Global <strong>key players</strong> of automotive power sunroof system include Webasto, Inalfa, CIE Automotive, Yachiyo, Mobitech, etc. The top five players hold a share over 81%.
+China is the largest producer of automotive power sunroof system, holds a share over 30 percent.
+In terms of product type, Inbuilt Sunroof is the largest segment, occupied for a share of 50%, and in terms of application, Sedan has a share about 55 percent.</p>